nhan2k0/xtremedia1.2/README.md

 ## Note
 - Old codebase, use at your own risk
-- 1.2 modifeld, not original codebase
+- 1.2 modified, not original codebase
 - This repo is meant for preserve